National Study of Playgrounds

 10 Major US Cities

-of innovative and traditional playground designs on physical activity across by gender, age group and socio-economic status.
+of innovative and traditional playground designs on physical activity across gender, age group and socio-economic status.
 Our data will provide the most current picture of playgrounds and their influence on physical activity in the United States, identifying specifically what playground elements promote MVPA and how these elements may have a large future impact on population health.

 We will quantify the duration of use of innovative and traditional playground structures, and will also estimate the weekly use of a national sample of playgrounds containing 30 innovative playgrounds, renovated or built primarily after 2007 (in the past 10 years), comprised of innovative play designs, and a comparison group of 30 playgrounds with more standard post/platform structures, also renovated or built within the same time frame.